- Destinations AsiaCaribbeanEurope

 The volcanic rock filters the water so well that you can see several meters away.

 Silfra is very inconspicuous at first sight, but under the water's surface, you will discover a hidden world.

 The only place in the world where you can dive between two tectonic plates

 Crystal-clear water filtered through volcanic rock

 Silfra is an Icelandic natural fissure that allows divers to swim right between two tectonic plates.
 Discover one of Iceland’s best-kept secrets in the Thingvellir National Park.
 Swim through the clear water as the light current calmly drifts you through the distinct underwater landscape.

-In the western part of the Icelandic highlands, very close to the Langjökull glacier, is the place where the American and European continental plates meet.
+The western part of the Icelandic highlands, very close to the Langjökull glacier, is where the American and European continental plates meet.
 The Silfra Fissure formed 135 million years ago in the middle of the Thingvellir National Park.
-As the continental plates drifted apart, it created four active volcanic zones.
+As the continental plates drifted apart, they created four active volcanic zones.
 Since continental drift is a continuous process, the fissure is still getting wider today by about 7 mm to 2 cm per year.

-It takes 30 to 100 years for the melted water from Langjökull to penetrate the 50-kilometer long basalt rock surrounding Silfra.
-The beautiful rock acts as a cleaner and ensures that the smallest particles filter out, making the water crystal clear.
+It takes 30 to 100 years for the melted water from Langjökull to penetrate the 50-kilometer-long basalt rock surrounding Silfra.
+The beautiful stone ensures that the smallest particles filter out, making the water crystal clear.

 Are you a diver with an appropriate diving license and would like to explore the Silfra depths instead?
 Contact us, and we will find the right offer for you.